 AFFORDABLE HOUSING + THE COMPREHENSIVE HOUSING STUDY Source: Anti-Displacement and Comprehensive Housing Strategy, City of Providence, RI.
-2021 AMI (Area Median Income) for the Providence-Fall River region in 2021 for a four-person household was \$81,900 per year.
-64% of households in Providence are housing cost-burdened (more than 30% of the gross household income is spent on housing).
-This translates to a budget of \$24,570 for the year for the median four-person household in the Providence-Fall River region in 2021, or \$2,047.50 per month to pay for rent or a mortgage and essential utilities.
-Assuming 25% of housing costs for maintenance, the median four-person household in the Providence-Fall River region in 2021 could afford approximately: a \$320,000 house at 4% interest over 30 years; \$285,000 at 5%; \$256,000 at 6%; \$230,000 at 7%; \$209,000 at 8% Over 7,500 new or rehabilitated affordable ("price-appropriate") housing units are needed by 2030.
-Study specifically identifies the North Main Street corridor as an opportunity to add housing.
-Specifically due to the high-frequency transit + potential for TOD.
+2021 Area Median Income (AMI) for the Providence-Fall River region in 2021 for a four-person household was \$81,900 per year.
+This translates to a budget of \$24,570 for the year or \$2,047.50 per month to pay for rent or a mortgage and essential utilities.
+Yet, 64% of households in Providence spend more than \$24,570 for the year on housing, and are housing cost-burdened.
+Assuming 25% of the annual housing budget was set aside for maintenance and upkeep, the median four-person household in the Providence-Fall River region in 2021 could afford to buy approximately: a \$320,000 house at 4% interest over 30 years; \$285,000 at 5%; \$256,000 at 6%; \$230,000 at 7%; \$209,000 at 8%.
+Over 7,500 new or rehabilitated affordable ("price-appropriate") housing units are needed by 2030.
+The Anti-Displacement and Comprehensive Housing Strategy specifically identifies the North Main Street corridor as an opportunity to add housing, specifically due to the high-frequency transit + potential for transit-oriented development (TOD).
 Affordable ownership opportunities are prioritized by the City.
 According to Provstat, City of Providence, the 3rd wardwithin which the Study Area is located-has a tree canopy covering about 29.6% of its area.
 This ranks 3rd highest out of all of the City's wards.
 While Providence's east side generally handles heat well, the North Main Street corridor underperformed the rest of the area.
 Of particular note is the fact that the larger North Main Street/I-95/railway corridor retains heat after daylight hours and actually remains one of the warmest areas of the entire city through midnight.
 As the number of days per year with extreme heat is predicted to continue growing into the future, there are many actions the North Main Street community can take to mitigate the impact of this heat.
 For example, expanding the urban tree canopy- especially in places where there are large amounts of paving and other hard-scaping.
 Paved surface parking is an especially impactful use as it not only provides little to no shade on the ground, it also absorbs large amounts of heat which it holds onto into the night and radiates that heat back when the surrounding temperatures drop.
 Rather than cool pleasant evenings, large paved areas, areas with little shade, and other poorly designed sites can raise nighttime temperatures, keeping air temperatures almost as high at night as they were during the day.
 Flooding